-- demonstrates an understanding of the creating process by planning, creating drafts, revising, and creating a final version - selects and uses appropriate strategies to communicate meaning before (e.g., considering and valuing own observations, thoughts, and opinions as sources for ideas), during (e.g., shaping and reshaping drafts with audience and purpose in mind), and after (e.g., ensuring that all parts support the main idea or thesis) writing activities - reflects and assesses personal writing strengths and needs; develops and pursues writing goals based on this assessment - assesses work for clarity, correctness, and impact
+- Selects, uses, and evaluates purposefully a variety of strategies to communicate meaning before (e.g., considering and valuing own observations, thoughts, and opinions as sources for ideas, formulating questions to guide or focus research), during (e.g., shaping and reshaping drafts with audience and purpose in mind), and after (e.g., ensuring that all parts support the main idea or thesis) writing activities. - Evaluates their writing effectiveness. - Contributes to the creation of rubrics and other assessment and evaluation tools used to assess written products. - Selects strategies to enhance growth as a writer.